JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-The-Boys-Next-Door.md

       - Lourdes “Lo” Acosta
       - Cate Lynch
 orchestra:
-Genres:
+genres:
   - Play
   - Drama
   - Comedy
-Description: "Dive into the heartfelt and humorous world of 'The Boys Next Door,' a play that shines a light on the lives of four mentally disabled men living together in a group home."
+description: "Dive into the heartfelt and humorous world of 'The Boys Next Door,' a play that shines a light on the lives of four mentally disabled men living together in a group home."
 ---
 'The Boys Next Door' portrays the daily challenges and simple joys of Jack, Arnold, Norman and Lucien, who live under the supervision of a caring but increasingly burned-out social worker named Jack Palmer.
 Through a blend of comedy and drama, the play explores the men's struggles with society's expectations, their friendships and their desires.